dzackgarza/Notes/Class_Notes/2020/Fall/Algebraic Curves/sections/15 Lecture 15.md

 Instead, it suffices to compute $\fqr\dash$rational points for $r\leq g$.

 A few lectures ago we discussed the places on a hyperelliptic function field, including a place at infinity.
-Computing the zeta function of a hyperelliptic curve involves plugging in $x\dash$values and determining
+Computing the zeta function of a hyperelliptic curve involves plugging in $x\dash$values and determining if it is

-- If it's a nonzero non-square: no $y\dash$values,
+- A nonzero non-square: no $y\dash$values,
 - Zero: exactly one $y\dash$value,
 - Non
 :::